lenderpanel

 Recently asked questions about conveyancing in Milton Keynes

-How does conveyancing in Milton Keynes differ for newly converted properties?
+How does conveyancing in Milton Keynes differ for new build properties?

-Most buyers of new build residence in Milton Keynes approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is finished.
-This is because house builders in Milton Keynes typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Milton Keynes come to us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is completed.
+This is because builders in Milton Keynes typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Milton Keynes or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Milton Keynes or who has acted in the same development.

 Last updated